A Parents’ Guide To ADHD & The Disability Tax Credit

 – What ADHD is and the ways it can affect the brain (Supported by experts!)

-– What The Disability Tax Credit is, and how it works
+– What The Disability Tax Credit is, and how does it work

 – How to apply for the Disability Tax Credit with ADHD as the condition